ntone774/Personal-Projects/Guess the number/readme.md

-# This is an program, for guessing number, created with Python
+# This is an program, for guessing a number, created with Python